minetest/minetest/doc/lua_api.md

 textdomain = mygame
 ```

-Minetest will then look for the textdomain `mygame` in all mods, for example,
+Luanti will then look for the textdomain `mygame` in all mods, for example,
 `mygame/mods/anymod/locale/mygame.fr.tr`.
 Note that it is still recommended that your
 textdomain match the mod name, but this isn't required.